Io-33kyanite/OnsiteRadioApp-public/README.md

 <br>

-## Content of This Repository
+## 📁 Repository Content

+This repository contains the following directories:

-### Core Code of Hierarchical Geofencing
+### Core Code of Hierarchical Geofencing (hier_gf/)

+This directory includes the main codebase implementing our hierarchical geofencing framework:

+* GeofencingManager.swift: Manages geofencing sessions
+* Point-in-geofence algorithms: Core algorithms for geofence detection
+* Data Model: Defines the structure for geofence data

 ### Resource (resource/)

-This directory stores resource files used in the experiments of our paper.

-* Spatial Models (features.json, geofences.json)
+Resources used in the experiments, including spatial models and feature knowledge documents:

+* Spatial Models: Files such as features.json and geofences.json
-* Feature Knowledge Documents (guides.json)
+* Feature Knowledge Documents: Guide files (guides.json)

+### Experimental Outputs (results/)

+This directory contains the output data generated during the experiments:

+* Generated guide script logs